We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 Then once you do, do not be silent.
 It’s so hard to say to someone, “Don’t be fearful of the consequences,” because that’s not fair, right?
 I have the privilege of not having children right now.
 If I lose my job, I don’t have mouths I need to feed but my own.
 So I can’t tell someone to “Go fight and who cares what the consequences are,” because that’s just unrealistic.
 But what if you’re doing that within a community and you’re actually being involved?

-I would say there are so many different ways that you could fight institutional racism without actually fighting the institution itself.
+There are so many different ways that you can fight institutional racism without actually fighting the institution itself.
 For example, if you are a teacher and you have a curriculum that you are obligated to follow, and there are problematic things in that curriculum, go to the supervisor, point it out, and suggest something different, or have a group of you go do that.

 Be critical, yourself.
 Educators are overwhelmed by so many things all of the time.
 So it’s really hard to find time to be learners and students of the world also.
 But we have to make sure that we’re carving out that time to also learn and grow, no matter how small that information is.